 Discovering and assessing vulnerabilities in a company ecosystem is an effort-intensive process that one must conduct on an ongoing basis.
 For better results, it makes sense to employ several approaches.

-One of such approaches is using well-scoped Penetration Testing (black-box, white-box, or gray-box) applied to both the systems and networks used.
+One of such approaches is using well-scoped penetration testing (black-box, white-box, or gray-box) applied to both the systems and networks used.
 Under this approach, your in-house experts or those of your IT partner simulate real-world hacking attacks on your IT infrastructure with the goal to detect any possible vulnerabilities.

 Another approach that can prove very effective is implementing a company-wide policy that would encourage both your IT and non-IT employees to practice a proactive attitude and raise a flag whenever something within their area of responsibility seems to be not up to par in terms of security.